 3. Is it urgent?

-- AC going out in the middle of summer
+- Broken AC in the middle of summer

 - The sale of the century at your favorite store

 - A good deal at a bad time for your budget